 Atuh Beach in Nusa Penida Island

-Atuh Beach is located in the village of Pejukutan, Nusa Penida Island, Bali.
-This is an amazing beach with the beautiful scenic like haven on earth.
+Atuh Beach is an amazing beach with the beautiful scenic like haven on earth.
+Located in the village of Pejukutan, Nusa Penida, Bali.
 The clarity of the turquoise waters, the gorgeous white sandy beaches, the towering high cliff walls, beautiful green nature, and best of all it should be all yours, your own private beach!.
-Atuh Beach is a main destination along Nusa Penida Tour Package itineraries to Island's eastern region.

 Atuh Beach is abundant with rock shelters and is overlooked by a cliff.
 But the stunning coral reefs are what bring Atuh to life, especially during low tide when at their full glory.
 The sun rays make the ocean glisten as though it were mixed with diamonds.
 There are small caves in and around the cliffs where you can swim into and explore the rock structures.

 On the east coast, there are several hills that make panoramic aggregation seen from the highest cliffs.
 The biggest hill is called Padasan Bukit which has some great places for fishing and camping.

 When is the best time to visit Atuh Beach ?

 The best time to visit Atuh Beach, is in the morning, around 05:30 am for sunrise.
 Due to the location of Atuh beach facing east.
 That being said if you plan for a good sunrise in Nusa Penida then either Atuh Beach, Molenteng Beach, or Rumah Pohon Treehouse and Thousand Island Viewpoint are definitely the best spots out East.